MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 /// <summary>Describes an option for the top-level dialog.</summary>
 private class WelcomeChoice
 {
-    /// <summary>The text to show the guest for this option.</summary>
+    /// <summary>Gets or sets the text to show the guest for this option.</summary>
     public string Description { get; set; }

-    /// <summary>The ID of the associated dialog for this option.</summary>
+    /// <summary>Gets or sets the ID of the associated dialog for this option.</summary>
     public string DialogName { get; set; }
 }